-This example walks you through how to create an AWS Fargate service running on an Amazon Elastic Container Service (Amazon ECS) cluster that's fronted by an internet-facing Application Load Balancer from an image on Amazon ECR.
+In this example, we show you how to create an AWS Fargate (Fargate) service running on an Amazon Elastic Container Service (Amazon ECS) cluster that's fronted by an internet-facing Application Load Balancer from an image on Amazon ECR.

-This example creates a similar Fargate service in AWS CDK code.
+This example creates a similar Fargate service using the AWS CDK.

-The Amazon ECS construct used in this tutorial helps you use AWS services by providing the following benefits:
+The Amazon ECS construct used in this example helps you use AWS services by providing the following benefits:

 -